thoughtbot/maintaining-open-source-projects/book/03-git.md

 * What effects does the patch have?

 Note the absence of a “what is” type of question.
-We have the git log for that already; it speaks for itself.
+We have the git log for that already; you can leave a short summary of the “what”, but elaborate on the “why”.
 Other useful notes to add to the end of the commit message are issue tracking IDs, pull request numbers, etc.

 There are style practices that help keeping a consistent and more readable log: